Billy Joel describes symptom of brain condition as "like being on a boat"

 Two months after canceling his tour due to a brain condition diagnosis, Billy Joel says the health issue is not fixed, but that he feels good.

-Joel, 76, revealed in May he had been diagnosed with normal pressure hydrocephalus, a condition when fluid builds up in or around the brain, disrupting brain function.
+Joel, 76, revealed in May he had been diagnosed with normal pressure hydrocephalus, a condition that occurs when fluid builds up in or around the brain, disrupting brain function.

 "It's not fixed, it's still being worked on," Joel told Bill Maher on the latest episode of Maher's podcast, "Club Random."